 Near Grafton in Taylor County, West Virginia — The American South (Appalachia)

 Location.
-39° 18.776′ N, 80° 1.803′ W. Marker is near Grafton, West Virginia, in Taylor County.
-Marker can be reached from Paul E. Malone Road (County Road 9/7) 0.4 miles south of Parkview Road (County Road 44), on the right when traveling south.
-The marker is located at the Tygart Dam overlook on the west side of the parking lot.
-Touch for map.
-Marker is at or near this postal address: 530 Paul E Malone Rd, Grafton WV 26354, United States of America.
+39° 18.759′ N, 80° 1.753′ W. Marker is near Grafton, West Virginia, in Taylor County.
+Marker is on Paul E. Malone Road (County Route 9/7) 0.4 miles south of Parkview Road (County Route 44), on the right when traveling south.
+Marker is across the road from the parking area Touch for map.
+Marker is at or near this postal address: 530 Paul E Malone Road, Grafton WV 26354, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on September 7, 2021.
-It was originally submitted on September 2, 2021, by Bradley Owen of Morgantown, West Virginia.
-This page has been viewed 30 times since then.
-Photos: 1, 2, 3, 4. submitted on September 2, 2021, by Bradley Owen of Morgantown, West Virginia. • Devry Becker Jones was the editor who published this page.
+This page was last revised on September 1, 2021.
+It was originally submitted on August 31, 2021, by Bradley Owen of Morgantown, West Virginia.
+This page has been viewed 127 times since then and 53 times this year.
+Photos: 1, 2. submitted on August 31, 2021, by Bradley Owen of Morgantown, West Virginia. • Bill Pfingsten was the editor who published this page.